Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 > [!Note]
 > Note that the `FlightLogSignature` is a fictional property that is used to demonstrate the capabilities of GitHub Copilot.
 It is not a real aviation concept.

-- Open GitHub Copilot Chat and ask the following question:
+- Open GitHub Copilot Chat, click **+** to clear prompt history, then ask the following question:

     ```
     Create a c# model for a FlightLogSignature property.